TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 *aka How to setup Custom Formats (German)*<br><br>

-!!! note "This guide is created and maintained by *who will maintain it?*"
+!!! note "This guide is created and maintained by [Lokilicious](https://github.com/Lokilicious)"

 So what is the best way to set up the Custom Formats and which one to use with which scores to get German and English Audio?